 These segments can be renamed for convenience and clarity.
 Table 38.
 Edit Menu Items (continued)

-Menu Item Description Detach Audio Removes the audio stream from the selected clip (visible as a green waveform through the center of the clip unless View > Show Audio Waveforms is unchecked), and creates a new audio clip at the same point on the timeline, as shown in Figure 93 and Figure 94.
+Menu Item Description Replace Media Navigate to and select new media.
+All settings from old media are maintained.
+Detach Audio Removes the audio stream from the selected clip (visible as a green waveform through the center of the clip unless View > Show Audio Waveforms is unchecked), and creates a new audio clip at the same point on the timeline, as shown in Figure 91 and Figure 92.

-Figure 93.
+Figure 91.
 Timeline Prior to Performing the Detach Audio Command